Analgesia Standard Treatment Guidelines for Mice

 - NSAIDs:

-- Meloxicam: 10 mg/kg subcutaneously may provide analgesia up to 8-12 hours so dosing must be repeated before the end of the effective analgesic time period, or at the time that an animal begins to show any signs of pain.
+- Meloxicam: 10 mg/kg subcutaneously may provide analgesia up to 8-12 hours, so dosing must be repeated before the end of the effective analgesic time period or at the time that an animal begins to show any signs of pain.

-- Carprofen: 5 mg/kg subcutaneously may provide analgesia up to12 hours so must be repeatedly administered; 20 mg/kg subcutaneously may provide analgesia up to 24 hours so dosing must be repeated before the end of the effective analgesic time period, or at the time that an animal begins to show any signs of pain.
+- Carprofen: 5 mg/kg subcutaneously may provide analgesia up to 12 hours, so must be repeatedly administered; 20 mg/kg subcutaneously may provide analgesia up to 24 hours, so dosing must be repeated before the end of the effective analgesic time period or at the time that an animal begins to show any signs of pain.

 4. Severe Pain